nick-ras/Flask-python-webapp/README.md

 This is a Flask-based web application designed for users to book boxes for storage, package pickup, or other similar use cases.
 The application features a user authentication system, dynamic webpage interactions, and a secure environment for both users and data.

+- **Model-View-Controller (MVC)**:
+  - The application uses the MVC architecture, where:
+    - **Model**: Represents the application's data structure, which is mapped to the database using SQLAlchemy.
+    - **View**: The frontend is built with HTML, CSS, and JavaScript (JQuery for dynamic interactions) to provide an interactive user interface.
+    - **Controller**: The Flask routes (views) handle the business logic, such as user authentication, box booking, and other interactions between the user and the data.

 ## Features

 - **User Authentication**: Users can securely log in to the system, manage their bookings, and track reservations.